SBIMB/gen3-dev/README.md

 ```bash
 aws s3 cp local-folder/folder-where-file-exists s3://gen3-bucket/ --recursive
 ```
+If these `aws` CLI commands work properly, then it is safe to assume that the bucket and credentials are correct and working.

-If a **403 Unauthorized** error is returned when trying to upload a file, it is likely that the `usersync` job that ran during the Helm deployment did not update the `useryaml` config map to have the necessary permissions for uploading.
+Regarding Gen3, if a **403 Unauthorized** error is returned when trying to upload a file, it is likely that the `usersync` job that ran during the Helm deployment did not update the `useryaml` config map to have the necessary permissions for uploading.
 This can be remedied manually by doing the following:
 ```bash
 # delete the old job that ran during the Helm deployment
 kubectl delete job useryaml